2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

 At first, we chose to use the MG996R servo motor to drive the steering mechanism.
-Though the MG996R servo motor we installed on the steering mechanism had a large torque, with the heavy weight it got, its rotation speed was too slow, so that the vehicle would rather crush into the wall than turn into the correct position.
-In the end, we chose the SG90S servo motor in view of the lighter weight and  the faster rotate speed which make it easier for the car to pass through the curve.
+Though the MG996R servo motor we installed on the steering mechanism had a large torque, with the heavy weight it got, its rotation speed was so slow that the vehicle would rather crush into the wall than turn into the correct position.
+In the end, we chose the SG90S servo motor in view of the lighter weight and  the faster rotate speed which make it easier for the car to pass through the .

 <img src= "https://user-images.githubusercontent.com/106851896/178086536-d1ad5c58-ee7f-4514-9b3d-6e2d4f79cfdf.jpg" width="400" height="300"> <img src= "https://user-images.githubusercontent.com/106851896/178086538-f11aecf4-af52-4141-a643-7ee231f0d225.jpg" width="400" height="300">